-The Darwin Aboriginal Art Fair showcases the contemporary fine art of over sixty Aboriginal and Torres Strait Islander Art Centres at its annual event.
+The Darwin Aboriginal Art Fair showcases the contemporary fine art of over seventy Aboriginal and Torres Strait Islander Art Centres at its annual event.
 The fair is held in Darwin, on Larrakia Country,

 at the Darwin Convention Centre.